anderbarrena/500kNED/README.md

  mentions.
 If you want to create the 500K full dataset, uncomment the last lines in the script.
 This may take so much time, we recommend to divide the dictionary file and run many processes in parallel.
-Training input files stored in ssv/train/mentions/
+Training input files are stored in ssv/train/mentions/

    The trainining data is stored as:
    * one file per mention in the dictionary